 |Optimize Sample Rate||This setting automatically optimizes the sample rate according to the highest frequency content analyzed.|

-|Override Sample Rate||This setting allows manual overriding of the sample rate, so effectively this may be used to discard frequency content.|
+|Override Sample Rate||This setting allows manual overriding of the sample rate, so effectively this might be used to discard frequency content.|

-|Force To Mono||If enabled, the audio clip will be down-mixed to a single channel sound.
-After the down-mixing the signal is peak-normalized, because the down-mixing process typically results in signals that are more quiet than the original, hence the peak-normalized signal gives better headroom for later adjustments via the volume property of AudioSource|
+|Force To Mono||When enabled, the audio clip is down-mixed to a single channel sound.
+After the down-mixing the signal is peak-normalized, because the down-mixing process typically results in signals that are more quiet than the original.
+The peak-normalized signal provides headroom for later adjustments through the volume property of AudioSource.|

-|Preload Audio Data||If enabled, the audio clip will be pre-loaded when the scene is loaded.
-This is on by default to reflect standard Unity behavior where all AudioClips have finished loading when the scene starts playing.
-If this flag is not set, the audio data will either be loaded on the first AudioSource.Play()/AudioSource.PlayOneShot(), or it can be loaded via AudioSource.LoadAudioData() and unloaded again via AudioSource.UnloadAudioData().|
+|Preload Audio Data||When enabled, the audio clip is pre-loaded after the scene is loaded.
+This is enabled by default to reflect standard Unity behavior where all AudioClips complete loading as soon as the scene starts playing.
+If this flag isn’t set, the audio data will either be loaded on the first AudioSource.Play AudioSource.PlayOneShot, or it can be loaded through AudioClip.LoadAudioData and unloaded again through AudioClip.UnloadAudioData.|

-|Quality||Determines the amount of Compression to be applied to a Compressed clip.
-Does not apply to PCM/ADPCM/HEVAG formats.
+|Quality||Determines the amount of Compression to be applied to a compressed clip.
+Doesn’t apply to PCM/ADPCM/HEVAG formats.
 Statistics about the file size can be seen in the inspector.
 A good approach to tuning this value is to drag the slider to a place that leaves the playback “good enough” while keeping the file small enough for your distribution requirements.
-Note that the original size relates to the original file, so if this was an MP3 file and Compression Format is set to PCM (i.e. uncompressed), the resulting Ratio will be bigger than 100% because the file is now stored uncompressed and taking up more space than the source MP3 that it came from.|
+Note that the original size relates to the original file, so if this was an MP3 file and Compression Format is set to PCM (uncompressed), the resulting Ratio will be bigger than 100% because the file is now stored uncompressed and taking up more space than the source MP3 that it came from.|

-The Preview window contains three icons.
+The Preview window contains the following icons:

 As a general rule of thumb, Compressed audio (or modules) are best for long files like background music or dialog, while PCM and ADPCM is better for short sound effects that contain some noise, as the artefacts of ADPCM are too apparent on smooth signals.
 You should tweak the amount of Compression using the compression slider.
-Start with high compression and gradually reduce the setting to the point where the loss of sound quality is perceptible.
+Start with high-quality compression and gradually reduce the setting to the point where the loss of sound quality is perceptible.
 Then, increase it again slightly until the perceived loss of quality disappears.